Feyerabend/vm/parse/README.md

 What is happening in 'arith2.py' is that the parsing results in a structure which represents the arithmetic expression in a prefix fashion.
-Through some conversions, we end up back to the original infix.
+Through some conversions, we end up back with the original infix.

 ## combinator parsers